tilt-dev/tilt.build/docs/live_update_reference.md

 - 0 or more [`run`](api.html#api.run) steps
 - 0 or 1 [`restart_container`](api.html#api.restart_container) steps

-**NOTE**: your initial build will be a _full_ build---i.e., the specified Docker build or Custom Build.
-(This is because Live Update needs a running container to modify.) _Live Update will only run on your second build and thereafter._ Thus, your base build (Docker/Custom Build) should be sufficient to create your dev image, and should not rely on any `sync`'d files or `run` commands.
-(If this is functionality you need, [let us know](https://tilt.dev/contact).)
+When you `tilt up`, your initial build will be a full build---i.e., the specified Docker build or Custom build.[^1]

 When a file changes:
    1. If it matches any of the files in a `fall_back_on` step, we will fall back to a full rebuild + deploy (i.e. the normal, non-live_update process).